Case Study: Sage 200 Data Migration

-A few things to think about are the following questions.
+A few things to think about are the following questions:

-Using SQL Server and SSIS we were able to cleanse the data, extract it from the Sage 200 source system and transform it to the required OpenAccounts format.
+Using SQL Server and SSIS, we could cleanse the data, extract it from the Sage 200 source system and transform it to the required OpenAccounts format.
 We kept the lineage and had the data signed off at each stage ending in a successful import out of hours.